Skiggz/jira-pal/README.md

 * Yep, it's still young.
 If you encounter a bug, please add a github issue
 * If things seem to get totally borked, try running `jira logout`, `jira evict` and then re running `jira init`.
   * These are always safe bets to start over.

+##Hacking

+* If you are using jira locally via pulling down the repo, and using the live version via npm you may want to:
+  * Alias your local jira-pal jira.js file for ease of use
+  * Change your file location for storing creds and settings to maybe $HOME/jira-hacking or something so it doesn't conflict with your global install

 ##Usage